minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   #dns=0
   #dnsseed=0

-  # Slow devices optimizations
+  # Slow devices optimizations (comment/uncomment depending if you use slow device)
   #maxconnections=40
   #maxuploadtarget=5000

-  # Maintain coinstats index used by the gettxoutsetinfo RPC.
+  # Maintain coinstats index used by the gettxoutsetinfo RPC
   #coinstatsindex=1

   # Set the number of threads to service RPC calls